axeluhl/sailing-analytics/wiki/info/landscape/paris2024/olympic-setup.md

 ## Local Installation

 For the Olympic Summer Games 2024 Paris/Marseille we use a dedicated hardware set-up to accommodate the requirements on site.
 In particular, two Lenovo P1 laptops with similar hardware configuration (32GB RAM, Intel Core i9-9880H) will be established as server devices running various services in a way that we can tolerate, with minimal downtimes, failures of either of the two devices.
-One is the old ``sap-p1-1`` that was already used for the "Paris 2024" event; the other one will be a newly ordered one (we already have the approval).
+One is the old ``sap-p1-1`` that was already used for the "Paris 2024" event; the other one is a newly ordered one (which we have received).

 ### Installation Packages

-The two laptops run Mint Linux with a fairly modern 5.4 kernel.
+The old laptop runs Mint Linux with a fairly modern 5.4 kernel, whilst the newer one runs Ubuntu.
 We keep both up to date with regular ``apt-get update && apt-get upgrade`` executions.
 Both have an up-to-date SAP JVM 8 (see [https://tools.hana.ondemand.com/#cloud](https://tools.hana.ondemand.com/#cloud)) installed under /opt/sapjvm_8.
 This is the runtime VM used to run the Java application server process.

 Furthermore, both laptops have a MongoDB 4.4 installation configured through ``/etc/apt/sources.list.d/mongodb-org-4.4.list`` containing the line ``deb http://repo.mongodb.org/apt/debian jessie/mongodb-org/4.4 main``.
 Their respective configuration can be found under ``/etc/mongod.conf``.
 The WiredTiger storage engine cache size should be limited.
 Currently, the following entry in ``/etc/mongod.conf`` does this.
 Installing an older version of ``libssl`` may be required on newer Ubuntu versions (starting with 22.04) to be able to install MongoDB 4.4.